 It is recommended that NHA may use the accrual method in accounting for expenditures, not the cash method.
 This would mean that expenditures are related to the time period during which the actual activity takes place.
 The accrual method uses the expenditures, which are attributed to the time period during which the economic value was created whereas the cash method refers to the expenditures, which are registered when the actual cash disbursements take place.
-However, the data situation in Pakistan does not yet allow for application of the accrual method.
+However, the data situation in Pakistan does not allow for application of the accrual method.
 For the time being the figures presented for Pakistan's NHA are cash-based.

-The earlier rounds of NHA-Pakistan were dedicated to FYs 2005-06, 2007-08, 2009-10, 2011-12, 2013-14, 2015-16 & 2017-18.
+The earlier rounds of NHA-Pakistan were dedicated to FYs 2005-06, 2007-08, 2009-10, 2011-12, 2013-14, 2015-16, 2017-18, 2019-20.
 According to advice from the WHO the scope of tables for the first round was limited.
-While in the second, third, fourth, fifth, sixth and seventh rounds and in the current round of NHA-Pakistan 2019-20, besides the updated information on previous tables, it contains information on the dimension of health care providers as well.
+While in the second, and onwards rounds including the current round of NHA-Pakistan 2021-22, besides the updated information on previous tables, it contains information on the dimension of health care providers as well.
 More comprehensive NHA will be available in the upcoming rounds as it is a cumbersome task to collect data on all the required entities, though the preliminary and partial NHA reports would be published time to time as per availability of data.
 It is hoped that NHA in Pakistan would be a milestone towards the evidence-based policy making in health sector.